anita-wray/fastsimcoal_BCQ_rockfish/README.md

 # fastsimcoal_BCQ_rockfish
 This README outlines the process for running fastsimcoal on the dataset for ____.
-Most of the code was modified for use based on https://speciationgenomics.github.io/fastsimcoal2/ which I highly recommend for first-time fastsimcoal users.
+Most of the code was modified for use based on [this workshop](https://speciationgenomics.github.io/fastsimcoal2/) which I highly recommend for first-time fastsimcoal users.
 Below is the step-by-step process, with applicable script names included for easy reference.

 ### Models
 I attempted to model three scenarios: